MBroadbent95/learning_log/README.md

 # Learning Log

 Project Title – Learning_Log
-Description – A brief overview of what the project does.
+Description –
-This was my final project following the Python Crash Course by Eric Matthes.
+This was my final project following the Python Crash Course 3rd edition by Eric Matthes.
 This project involved the development of an app, using Python and Django, to be accessable by the internet.
 At it's core, the project is an online diary.